Smart Export Guarantee (SEG): get paid for your surplus solar

 - Exported: ~1,500–1,800 kWh/year

-This is on top of your self-consumption savings (the electricity you use directly, avoiding import at typically 24–28p/kWh).
-Combined, the total annual benefit from a 4kWp system at current rates is typically in the range of £600–£900/year, depending on your consumption patterns.
+This is on top of your self-consumption savings — the electricity you use directly, avoiding import at the Ofgem price-cap unit rate of about 24.67p/kWh (Direct Debit, April–June 2026).
+Because the import rate is far higher than any SEG rate, using your own solar is worth roughly twice as much as exporting it.
+Combined, the total annual benefit from a 4kWp system is typically in the range of £600–£900/year, depending on your consumption patterns.

 If you have a battery that allows you to shift export to peak SEG times, earnings from export can increase, though the battery's capital cost needs to be weighed against this over its lifetime.
 The battery decision guide covers this.